 The introductory words are perhaps the least difficult.
 The years are to fulfil several purposes, presented in two sets of three.
 The first set announces an intention to end once for all the enduring problem of the transgression of God’s laws, the sin in the human heart, and the guilt that arises when sin causes man to transgress.
 The concepts are interrelated and mentioned together in God’s proclaimation to Moses of what his name stood for: “Yahweh, a God merciful and gracious… forgiving iniquity and transgression and sin” (Ex 34:7).
 They also feature in his explanation of the meaning of the scapegoat let go into the wilderness on the Day of Atonement: “Aaron shall lay both his hands on the head of the live goat and confess over it all the iniquities of the people of Israel, and all their transgressions, all their sins, and put them on the head of the goat” (Lev 16:21).
 The concepts are discussed at length by Paul in his letter to the Romans and the anonymous letter to the Hebrews.
-If there is significance in the ‘the’, the reference is to the transgression of Adam (Rom 5:14) or ‘the transgression of my people’ (Isa 53:8) as a permanent condition.
+If there is significance in the ‘the’, the reference is either to the transgression of Adam (Rom 5:14) or to the transgression of my people’ (Isa 53:8) in respect of the covenant (Hosea 6:7).

 Many of the prophecies refer to the end, when God judges the nations and restores all Israel to the land.
-Hence their being sealed refers both to a time when prophecy in the Old Testament sense will cease and to a later time when they will be fulfilled.
 The ‘anointing of one most holy’ refers to the anointing of a person.
 Although the noun is not specified, verse 25 refers to the coming of an anointed leader.
 In the context of OT prophecy generally, this can hardly be other than the Deliverer from Zion, the ‘Messiah’ or ‘Christ’, titles which mean the ‘Anointed One’ in Hebrew and Greek respectively.

 Cyrus commanded the rebuilding of the temple.
 As God reminded the people through the prophet Haggai, this had to be the priority.
 “Is it time for you to dwell in your panelled house, while my house lies in ruins?”
 In the Daniel passage the emphasis is on the city rather than the temple.
-Likewise, Isaiah’s message in chapter 58 was: focus on moral restoration, and restoration of the city will follow.
+Isaiah’s message in chapter 58 was likewise: focus on moral restoration, and restoration of the city will follow.
 Given that this was Ezra’s mission, perhaps the phrase ‘restore and build Jerusalem’ is best understood in the same spirit.
+Reckoned by the factual method (Robinson 1991), Artaxerxes’ 7th year began c.
+September 459 BC and Ezra went forth from Babylonia with a letter containing his decree the following March and arrived in Jerusalem the following July/August (Ez 7:9).
 The ‘square’ was specifically where the people gathered to hear Ezra read out the Law (Neh 8:1) and where, among other places, they celebrated the Feast of Tabernacles (8:16).
 This dual effort of moral and structural restoration was destined to go on for 49 years, from 458 to 409 BC, led by Ezra as theologian and Nehemiah as governor.
-Malachi, not mentioned by Nehemiah, presumably wrote his book after the last dated year, 434-433 BC (Neh 5:14).
+Malachi, not mentioned by Nehemiah, presumably wrote his book some time after 434-433 BC, the last dated year (Neh 5:14).
 He was Israel’s last prophet of the Old Testament period.
 No specific event is associated with 409 BC.

 The cutting off – the premature death – of the anointed one takes place after the 434 years, i.e. after AD 26.
 At this point it is unclear whether or not this will be immediately after.
 The date suggests an association with either the start of John the Baptist’s ministry or the start of Jesus’ ministry.

 Luke dates John’s ministry as starting in the fifteenth year of the reign of the Roman emperor Tiberius.
 Unfortunately there is an issue as to whether he counted his reign from the inception of his co-regency with Augustus or from his accession as sole ruler.
 The practice of Hebrew historiography was to count ordinal years from the co-regency if the new king was the principal ruler, from his sole reign if not (Robinson 1991).
-Luke probably would have followed this tradition if he knew of it (the Romans counted from Tiberius’s sole reign), and according to Suetonius, Tiberius assumed control from AD 12 onwards, when the senate made him joint governor of the provinces; by then, Augustus was seriously ill.
-On this basis John began preaching in the year October 26 to October 27 – Daniel’s prophecy suggesting at the beginning of the year.
+Luke probably would have followed this tradition if he knew of it (the Romans counted from Tiberius’s sole reign).
+Tiberius assumed control from October AD 11 (per Velleius Paterculus) or AD 12 (per Suetonius), when the senate made him joint governor of the provinces; by then, Augustus was seriously ill.
+On this basis John began preaching some time between October 25 and October 27 – Daniel’s prophecy suggests March or July/August 26.
 Another clue is that the first Passover mentioned in the gospels came 46 years after Herod began renovating the Temple (John 2:13-20).
 Herod began the work in 20/19 BC, probably in the autumn, so this takes us to the year 27/28, with the first Passover in AD 28.
+Unfortunately we do not know how long this was after John began preaching.
 The last-mentioned Passover is the third, in AD 30.
-A detailed reconciliation of the chronology of Passion Week and the days of the week corresponding to them in the calendar also confirms that year.
+A reconciliation of the chronology of Passion Week and the days of the week corresponding to them in the calendar also confirms that year.